initialed85/home-ops/README.md

 - Prior versions of my home cluster used Ceph and then Longhorn (for clustered storage) a few times, all were fine until they failed catastrophically and (more or less) unrecoverably
 - The server I've picked as the file server has shown to be the most reliable node
-- Prior versions of my home cluster with a single master node cauesd too many outages when that node crashed (so with HA, my pods will reschedule)
+- Prior versions of my home cluster with a single master node caused too many outages when that node crashed (so with HA, my pods will reschedule)

 ### High availability